|

 Key Sites for Observing Butterflies

-Wu Kau Tang and Lai Chi Wo: Partly within the Plover Cove Country Park, these two sites and the areas between them cover a variety of different habitats including woodlands, scrublands, abandoned agricultural fields and coastal areas.
-Some uncommon Lycaenidae and rare Hesperiidae, such as Narrow Spark (Sinthusa nasaka) and Shiny-Spotted Bob (Isoteinon lamprospilus), can often be seen.
+Wu Kau Tang and Lai Chi Wo: Partly within the Plover Cove Country Park, these two sites and the areas between them cover a variety of different habitats including woodlands, shrublands, abandoned agricultural fields and coastal areas.
+Some rare Lycaenidae and Hesperiidae, such as Narrow Spark (Sinthusa nasaka) and Shiny-Spotted Bob (Isoteinon lamprospilus), can often be seen.
 In addition, Yellow Coster (Acraea issoria) was first recorded in an abandoned agricultural field here in 2002.

 Pak Tam Chung: Within the Sai Kung East Country Park, Pak Tam Chung is a well-vegetated area with high butterfly diversity.
 These included White-banded Flat (Gerosis phisara), Tailed Sulphur (Dercas verhuelli), Gaudy Baron (Euthalia lubentina) and Muirhead's Labyrinth (Neope muirheadii).